 AEM is a non-invasive testing technique that can detect variations in the conductivity of the ground to a depth of several hundred metres.
 The conductivity response in the ground is commonly caused by the presence of electrically conductive materials such as salt or saline water, graphite, clays and sulphide minerals.

-The AusAEM data and derived products will be used to map the thickness and character of sedimentary and regolith cover in regions flanking crystalline basement outcrop.
+AusAEM data and derived products are used to map the thickness and character of sedimentary and regolith cover in regions flanking crystalline basement outcrop.
 Previous surveys by Geoscience Australia using wide line spacing (e.g. 6 km) have shown the utility of the method in mapping cover thickness and its character.
-The survey results will also be used by the groundwater community to assess the potential for groundwater resources in Australia's arid zones to support remote communities in the survey areas.
+The survey results are also used by the groundwater community to assess the potential for groundwater resources in Australia's arid zones to support remote communities in the survey areas.

-The data will be archived and released only when the data have passed all quality assurance and quality control checks and are thus deemed by Geoscience Australia's geophysicists as fit-for-purpose and use by the geophysical community.
-This process generally takes several months.
+The data have been assessed for best practice l quality assurance and quality control checks and are deemed by Geoscience Australia's geophysicists as fit-for-purpose and use by the geophysical community.

-Geoscience Australia is conducting a series of airborne electromagnetic (AEM) surveys across the Northern Territory and Western Australia in the 2019 field season.
+Geoscience Australia has conducted a series of airborne electromagnetic (AEM) surveys across the Northern Territory and Western Australia between 2019 and 2020.

-The AEM data will be integrated with other datasets collected as part of the EFTF program (surface geochemistry, groundwater hydrochemistry, seismic, magnetotelluric, potential field, solid geology, isotopic mapping) to assist with stratigraphic drilling to characterise the under-cover geology.
+The AEM data was integrated with other datasets collected as part of the EFTF program (surface geochemistry, groundwater hydrochemistry, seismic, magnetotelluric, potential field, solid geology, isotopic mapping) to assist with stratigraphic drilling to characterise the under-cover geology.

 This survey was led by Geoscience Australia in collaboration with the Northern Territory Geological survey and the Geological Survey of Queensland as part of the Exploring for the Future (EFTF) program.